 What are Stress Headache Symptoms and what can you do about them?

 Do you get headaches?

 Two-Thirds of Americans say they are likely to seek help for stress, 54% are concerned about the level of stress in their everyday lives.

 About 90% of headaches are classified as tension headaches which can feel like a band wrapped around your head.
-Lack of sleep, hunger, bad posture, eyestrain and of course stress are the main cause of headaches.
+Lack of sleep, hunger, bad posture, eyestrain, and of course stress is the main cause of headaches.
 Stress is a major contributor to headaches and other physical symptoms you feel throughout your body.

 Common triggers for headaches.

 - Low blood sugar

 Getting headaches can confine you to bed, give you nausea, and generally disrupt your work and social lives.
 So what can you do to help yourself instead of taking medications?

 - stress management classes to teach you ways to cope with stress and how to relieve tension